Git-North/wine/README.md

 To see compile configuration options, do `./configure --help`.

-For more information, see https://gitlab.winehq.org/wine/wine/-/wikis/Building-Wine
+For more information, see https://gitlab.winehq.org/wine/wine/-/wikis/Building-Wine (this readme but not tweaked for this repo which I'm keeping because it was already here), and https://wiki.fex-emu.com/index.php/Development:ARM64EC

 ## SETUP

-Once Wine has been built correctly, you can do `make install`; this will install the wine executable and libraries, the Wine man page, and other needed files.
+Once Wine has been built correctly, you can do `  sudo --preserve-env=PATH make install -j$(nproc)`; this will install the wine executable and libraries, the Wine man page, and other needed files.